common-voice/commonvoice-fr/STT/CONTRIBUTING.md

                     should produce a `sources_lm.txt` file.

 Miscellaneous parameters:
- - `use_tf_random_gen_state`: set to 0 if your GPU doesn't need to use Tensorflow's CuDNN random generation to train.
+ - `use_tf_random_gen_state`: set to 0 if your GPU doesn't need to use Tensorflow's CuDNN random state generation to train.

 Pay attention to automatic mixed precision: it will speed up the training process (by itself and because it allows to increase batch size).
 However,